-ACTIVITY 3.3.6 HIGHLIGHT THE NEED FOR HEALTH WORKERS TO ALSO LOOK AFTER THEMSELVES
+3.3.6 THE NEED FOR HEALTH WORKERS TO ALSO LOOK AFTER THEMSELVES

-Highlight that a health worker that uses healthy coping mechanisms is a health worker that is most likely able to recognize and deal with the emotions of a patient.
+A health worker that uses healthy coping mechanisms is a health worker that is most likely able to recognize and deal with the emotions of a patient.
 Health workers need to look after themselves in order to be able to address patient's emotions.